Last Updated on Jun 2, 2025 by vanessa sequeira

 1. What are the best-performing mutual funds in India in the last 5 yrs?

 Several mutual funds performed well in the last 5 yrs.
-You can get a detailed list of best-performing mutual funds based on 5 yrs’ returns on Tickertape by following the steps below:
+You can get a detailed list of mutual fund returns comparison on Tickertape by following the steps below:

 – Log in to Tickertape